 You May Also Like:

-AnnaMaria Cardinalli enjoys sailing, knitting, and archery, and is truly terrible at one of these.
-She sees beauty as a means for evangelization and has performed in the world’s great musical venues.
+AnnaMaria Cardinalli sees beauty as a means for evangelization and has performed in the world’s great musical venues.
 These range from Lincoln Center, Kennedy Center, and Carnegie Hall, to the really important ones, like singing on EWTN or teaching Panis Angelicus to the first communicants she prepares with her mom, Giovanna, at their local parish.
+She is the author of Music and Meaning in the Mass.
 She bleeds blue and gold.
-Her Ph.D. in theology is from Notre Dame, and she’s a service-disabled Navy veteran and former FBI employee.
-She’s proud of her work in Iraq and Afghanistan, particularly that which exposed human rights violations against children, and she remains dedicated to the protection of God’s littlest ones.
+Her Ph.D. in theology is from Notre Dame, and she’s a service-disabled Navy veteran.
+Her work in Iraq and Afghanistan exposed human rights violations against children, and she remains dedicated to the protection of God’s littlest ones.